phalcon/documentation/docs/db-models-behaviors.md

 )
 ```

-This method acts as a fallback when a missing method is called on the model
+This methods acts as a fallback when a missing method is called on the model

 ```php
 public function notify(